deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 > </details>

-> Table 4 presents a comparison of PUMA's performance on several multimodal understanding benchmarks against other state-of-the-art models, highlighting its capabilities in both understanding and generation tasks.
+> Table 4 presents the quantitative comparison of PUMA against other state-of-the-art models on several multimodal understanding benchmarks.

 {{< table-caption >}}